-Tom Sheridan is a shareholder at Simmons Hanly Conroy in the Complex Litigation Department.
+Tom Sheridan is a partner at Simmons Hanly Conroy in the Complex Litigation Department.
 Based in the New York office, he has more than 40 years of experience trying cases and arguing appeals in the state and federal courts in New York and throughout the country.
 In recent years, Tom’s practice has focused on representing plaintiffs in pharmaceutical, medical device, and other mass tort litigation.

 Tom joined the firm as part of the 2014 merger of Simmons Browder Gianaris Angelides & Barnerd LLC and Hanly Conroy Bierstein Sheridan Fisher & Hayes LLP, which Tom joined as a named partner in 2004.
 Prior to 2004, Tom was a partner in the New York office of Torys LLP, an international law firm.